SciKit-Surgery/sustainable-pkg-stats/README.rst

 ================================================

 We provide a repository template for creating a sustainability dashboard for your own library/ecosystem of interest.
-It automatically creates the scripts and files needed to run the analysis needed for deployment of dashboard showing metrics of libraries existing within a given base Python package/ecosystem, and it includes the Github Action that deploys the produced html files to the `gh-pages` branch of a target repository, which triggers a deployment every 12 hours, using the `cron` scheduler.
+It automatically creates the scripts and files needed to run the analysis needed for deployment of dashboard showing metrics of libraries existing within a given base Python package/ecosystem.
+It includes the Github Action that deploys the produced html files to the `gh-pages` branch of a target repository, which triggers a deployment every 12 hours, using the `cron` scheduler.

 Using the template
 =====================